List of mass stabbing incidents (2010–2019): Etajima, Japan (March 2013)

-On 14 March 2013, Chinese exchange student and intern Chen Shuangxi attacked his co-workers at the Kawaguchi Suisan fish-processing firm in Etajima, Hiroshima, Japan.
-Two people were killed and six others were injured.
+On 14 March 2013, Chinese exchange student and intern Chen Shuangxi attacked his co-workers at the Kawaguchi Suisan fish-processing firm in Etajima, Hiroshima.
+Two people were killed and seven others were injured.
 Chen attacked his co-workers with a shovel and a knife.
-Nobuyuki Kawaguchi, 55, the president of the Kawaguchi Suisan oyster farm, and female co-worker Masako Hashishita, 68, were killed in the attack.
+Nobuyuki Kawaguchi, 55, the president of the Kawaguchi Suisan oyster farm, and co-worker Masako Hashishita, 68, were killed in the attack.
 One man and five women were injured.
-Chen testified that shortly before the incident he heard his name mentioned by colleagues.
-Hiroshima police believe he might have misunderstood colleagues and wrongly believed that they insulted him.
+The stabbings caused controversy over the foreign trainee program in Japan, after it was revealed that Chen had a farming background rather than previous experience in fishing.
+Additionally, other scandals regarding mistreatment of foreign workers by Japanese businesses were revealed, including two deaths.

+According to Chen, he had felt mistreated at his workplace, believing his co-workers were talking badly of him, saying that Kawaguchi frequently "belittled" him.
+He had called in sick the day of the attack and attacked others when Kawaguchi reprimanded him outside his room.
+As a result, the act was deemed not premeditated and the result of "loneliness and miscommunication due to a language barried".
+In 2015, Chen was sentenced to life imprisonment.

 Carahue, Chile (May 2013)

 On 25 May 2013, Juan Rodríguez Llancapán murdered 5 people, among them his wife and three children, by stabbing three of them with a knife, strangling another, and beating one person to death.

 2014

 Edmonton, Canada (February 2014)

 On 28 February 2014, 2 people were killed and 4 others were injured in a stabbing spree in a distribution centre.
 The perpetrator was arrested.